Friedrich Rainer: Political involvement

 Beginning in high-school, Rainer had been a member of right-wing organizations in Sankt Veit.
 He also participated in the armed Austro-Slovene conflict in Carinthia.
 Prior to his graduation from law school in Graz, he joined the Austrian SA in 1923 and joined a Burschenschaft student fraternity.
 In October 1930, Rainer joined the Nazi Party establishing the local branch in Sankt Veit.
 A close friend of Odilo Globocnik, he joined the Austrian SS at the end of 1933.

 That same year he took up a post at the office of Nazi Gauleiter Hubert Klausner in Klagenfurt.
 As the Nazi Party had been banned by the Austrian government under Chancellor Engelbert Dollfuss in 1933, Rainer was in August 1935 sentenced to one year in police custody, presumably for high treason.
 He was released early for good behaviour the following March, nevertheless like Klausner and his deputy Globocnik he had to step down from his administrative role in the party, transferring sole leadership to the rival Austrian Nazi leader Josef Leopold.
-As Leopold soon fell out of favour with Adolf Hitler, Rainer was in May 1936 again assigned to the Nazi Party's provincial body in Carinthia.

 Gauleiter and Reich Governor

 In the course of the Austrian Anschluss to Nazi Germany on 13 March 1938, Rainer was recruited to serve as the organizational staff leader in the office of Josef Bürckel, the Reichskommissar responsible for the annexation of the Austrian lands.
-On 22 May 1938, Rainer was personally appointed by Hitler as Gauleiter of the Nazi Party in the Reichsgau Salzburg.
-Upon the 1938 elections, he also was elected a member of the Reichstag in Berlin.
+On 22 May 1938, Rainer was personally appointed by Adolf Hitler as Gauleiter of the Nazi Party in the Reichsgau Salzburg.
+At the 4 April 1938 parliamentary election, he also was elected as a deputy to the Reichstag in Berlin from the Ostmark and he retained this seat until May 1945.

 When World War II broke out, Rainer was appointed as Reich Defense Commissioner of Wehrkreis (Military District) XVIII, headquartered in Salzburg, which comprised his Reichsgau along with Reichsgau Carinthia, Reichsgau Styria and Reichsgau Tirol-Vorarlberg.
 This gave him control of civil defense matters over a very large area.
 On 15 March 1940, he was additionally appointed as the Reichsstatthalter (Reich Governor) of Salzburg, thus uniting under his control the highest party and governmental offices in his jurisdiction.
 Rainer remained in these offices at Salzburg until 27 November 1941, when he was succeeded by Gustav Adolf Scheel.

 On 27 November 1941, Rainer was appointed as the Gauleiter and Reichsstatthalter of Reichsgau Carinthia, which also involved ruling over the adjacent occupied Yugoslavian territories in Upper Carniola.
 On 16 November 1942, Rainer was made Reich Defense Commissioner of Carinthia.
 On 21 June 1943 he was promoted to SS–Obergruppenführer.
-After Italy abandoned its German ally on 8 September 1943, Rainer took over the Operational Zone of the Adriatic Littoral as High Commissioner.
-This act established him as the chief of the civil administration in the Italian region of Friuli, as well as in Yugoslavian Istria and Inner Carniola.
+After the Kingdom of Italy signed an armistice with the Allies on 8 September 1943, Rainer took over the Operational Zone of the Adriatic Littoral as High Commissioner.